mbevand/florida-covid19-line-list-data/README.md

 ## FDOH line list

-To download the FDOH line list, browse the [data page][dataset] and click `Download → Spreadsheet`.
+To download the FDOH line list, browse the [data page][dataset] and click `Download` in the top right corner.
 However we already made daily archives of the line list in directory [data_fdoh](data_fdoh) so there is no need to download it.

 The line list is in CSV format and the columns are self-explanatory: `Age`,